 Regular procedure

-If you have been admitted to the regular procedure, SEF will further analyse your application.
+If you have been admitted to the regular procedure, AIMA will further analyse your application.

 This stage of the procedure can last up to 6 months and can be extended to 9 months in cases of particular complexity.
 Please note that in practice, this stage may extend beyond 9 months.

-After considering the information and documents you provided during your interview, and information gathered through research about your country of origin, SEF will issue a proposal of the decision (positive or negative) on whether you should be recognised as a refugee or not.
+After considering the information and documents you provided during your interview, and information gathered through research about your country of origin, AIMA will issue a proposal of the decision (positive or negative) on whether you should be recognised as a refugee or not.
 You will be notified on the issuance of that decision, and will be able to provide comments within 10 working days.
-SEF will then forward the file to the Ministry of Internal Administration for the final decision.
+AIMA will then forward the file to the Ministry responsible for the are of migration and asylum for the final decision.

 If the decision is positive, you will be granted one of the following forms of protection: